The Penrose-Strawbridge Farm at Graeme Park

 The significance of the building (Penrose-Strawbridge House) lies with its evolution over the course of the eighteenth and nineteenth centuries.
 The building also has historical significance for its association with (Sir William) Keith's original plantation and as a representative example of an expanded colonial home that was modified over two centuries.
 Although the Strawbridges were good stewards of both houses on the property, their alterations to the Keith-Penrose-Strawbridge House (starting in the 1920s) were not nearly as extensive or significant in scope as those of the Penrose family (beginning in 1801).
 Therefore, it can be concluded that the building's primary significance lies with its eighteenth and nineteenth century history, while the significance of its preservation was recognized in the twentieth century.
 (41 p2.13)

-The goal of HPHA is to restore the property to its condition in the late 1800's, possibly as a Living History Farm.
+The goal of HPHA is to restore the property to its condition in the late 1800's.
 We currently have received designation as a farm, a museum, and a library.
 The restoration has not progressed to the point where the property is open to the public but we are happy to offer tours by appointment.
-The house and property are also open during special events.
+The house and property are also open during our many events.

-The farmstead consists of two houses (the Penrose-Strawbridge House and the Springhouse or Caretaker's Cottage, a large barn dating to 1839, a well/pump house, equipment barn, carriage shed, stables, silo and the foundations of a barn dating to 1735.
+The farmstead consists of two houses (the Penrose-Strawbridge House and the Springhouse or Caretaker's Cottage, a large barn dating to 1839, a well/pump house, equipment barn, carriage shed, stables (razed in 2017), silo and the foundations of a barn/ice house dating to 1735.
 The remaining acreage is either farmed by a local farmer, forested, or open space.
 The aerial photo shows part of the current Graeme Park and part of the Penrose-Strawbridge Farm.

-The Penroses also built 2 barns around 1848.
+The Penroses also built 2 barns around 1839.
 Both still stand.
-One is now the Graeme Park Visitor's center.
-The other suffered a fire in 1949 and was rebuilt, but smaller.
+One is now the Graeme Park Visitor's center, the other suffered a fire in 1949 and was rebuilt, but smaller.
 The Penroses also built a springhouse with an attached caretaker's cottage, a smaller 5 bay barn with workers rooms in a second floor above the end bays, and a carriage shed behind this building.

 Welsh and Margaret Marshall Strawbridge purchased the property in 1920 and made major improvements to the farmhouse including adding indoor plumbing and central heating, stables and a pump house.
 Both Mr and Mrs Strawbridge came from well-established Philadelphia families.
 Mr Strawbridge, at the age of 40, was a retired financier.
 They raised thoroughbreds on the farm and he raced in steeplechases, winning 16.